rebeccaSimmonds19/rebeccaSimmonds19.github.io/turingInst.md

 If you choose open source code and then change it you can make your additions closed source but the open source part will always be open source unless changed.

-In the afternoon Rui and I's talk was up this was about sucessful open source communities and we covered an open source project close to our hearts (rad.io)[radanalytics.io] - feel free to check out this cool project.
-It has a project oshinko which allows Apache Spark to be deployed on openshift.
+In the afternoon Rui and I's talk was up this was about sucessful open source communities and we covered an open source project close to our hearts [rad.io](https://radanalytics.io/) - feel free to check out this cool project.
+It has a project Oshinko which allows Apache Spark to be deployed on OpenShift.
 The rad.io site has many interesting and fun tutorials to take part in and the community love to have passionate people to help support and carry on the good work of this project.

 This day was an inspirig day full of insight into open source and how it can help anyone! :)